The 10 Whitest Cities In New Hampshire For 2026

-The whitest cities in New Hampshire are Franklin and Rochester for 2025 based on Saturday Night Science.
+The whitest cities in New Hampshire are Franklin and Keene for 2026 based on Saturday Night Science.

 Whitest cities in New Hampshire research summary.
 We analyzed New Hampshire’s most recent Census data to determine the whitest cities in New Hampshire based on the percentage of White residents.
 Here are the results of our analysis: